Dear SaaStr: Do VCs Work on Spring Break, Ski Week, Christmas And Other Holidays?

 - Not working over holidays isn’t just a ski thing.
 VC firms are consensus-driven, and it’s basically impossible in any firm with >3 partners to drive consensus around Holiday times.
 If a key partner or two is out, usually, it’s better to wait to bring the deal to the full partnership.
 This means aligning on windows when everyone agrees to be in the office, at least the Monday of that week (Monday is when deals usually get presented and formally approved).

 - But this doesn’t mean VCs aren’t reading emails over holidays.
 They are constantly reading emails.
 So, in fact, it can be one of the best times to do cold outreach.
 You can get more attention than during busier times.
 So reach out to VCs during slower times.
 It really works.

 - And deals can keep moving during holidays.
 They’re just harder to get a full partner meeting done then.

-So right now, over the holidays, most bigger VC firms are close to shut down for new deals.
+So yes, over the holidays, most bigger VC firms are often close to shut down for new deals.
 But still very much working on deals-in-process and anything but approving new deals.
 I’m watching tons of emails go back and forth right now, and lots of folks are trying to close deals before the end of the year that have already been approved by their partnerships.

 And small firms of 1–2 partners?
 Holiday season doesn’t matter so much there.
 They can make consensus decisions on Slack.
 Or if it’s a solo GP fund.
 In an instant.